Battles force Palestinians out of hospitals in Gaza, leaving patients, babies and medics stranded

 This story has been corrected to show that the Israeli military says 44, not 48, soldiers have been killed in ground operations in Gaza.

 Magdy reported from Cairo.
-Associated Press writer Amy Teibel in Jerusalem contributed to this report.
+Associated Press writers Amy Teibel in Jerusalem and Bassem Mroue in Beirut contributed to this report.

 Full AP coverage at https://apnews.com/hub/israel-hamas-war.